tmandry/Swindler/README.md

 In the past few years, many developers formerly on Linux and Windows have migrated to Mac for their excellent hardware and UNIX-based OS that "just works".

-But along the way we gave up something dear to us: **control over our desktop environment**.
+But along the way we gave up something dear to us: control over our desktop environment.

-The goal of Swindler is to help us take back that control, and give us the best of both worlds.
+The goal of Swindler is to help us **take back that control**, and give us the best of both worlds.

 ## What Swindler Does

-**Writing window managers for OS X is hard.** There are a lot of systemic challenges, including limited and poorly-documented APIs.
+Writing window managers for OS X is hard.
+There are a lot of systemic challenges, including limited and poorly-documented APIs.
 All window managers on OS X must use the C-based accessibility APIs, which are difficult to use and are surprisingly buggy themselves.